-For volunteers who are not members of the congregation, Parish Council must endorse the activity and the volunteer/s as church volunteers for cover to apply.
-Whether a regular church or external worker, the obligations of the Parish Council are the same, to provide a safe working environment (see WHS Frequently Asked Questions) and to adhere to the Safe Ministry requirements for all its volunteers.
+For volunteers who are not members of the congregation, Parish Council must still endorse the activity and the volunteer in the same way as its church volunteers for cover to apply.
+Importantly, whether the volunteers are church members or non church members, the responsibilities of the Parish Council for all its volunteers are the same - to provide a safe working environment (see WHS Frequently Asked Questions) and to ensure Safe Ministry requirements are adhered to.

 It is recommended that Parish Councils use their discretion in nominating or sanctioning volunteers for specific church activities in order to reduce the likelihood of incidents and provide a safe working and safe ministry environment.
 It is particularly important that Parish Council's consider whether a person is physically fit or qualified to undertake some volunteer activities, particularly where this may increase the likelihood of falls or injury, such as heavy gardening, lifting or low level gutter cleaning.

 Parishes may be approached by volunteers outside of the church membership who wish to volunteer solely to fulfil Centrelink requirements.
 Centrelink may require the volunteer to provide evidence that the organisation they volunteer for Volunteer Personal Accident Cover.

 As above, for this insurance cover to apply in the event of a volunteer accident, Parish Councils must have already sanctioned the volunteer's role and appointment.